 So, you’re planning a trip to the Balkans and trying to decide between Albania and Macedonia.
 I visited them both on a two week trip and know that both countries have their pros and cons.

 As a whole, though, I enjoyed my time in one just a bit more than the other.
 However, everyone’s travel style is different so I wrote a complete breakdown of Albania vs. Macedonia so you can get the full comparison and make the best decision for you!

 Ready to begin?
 Let’s get this showdown started!

 Chances are, you’ll be flying or bussing into the capital city of either country that you visit.
 So, which one is better?

 I spent 24 hours in Skopje and the same in Tirana and I have to say I strongly preferred Tirana.
 The city was cool, vibrant, artsy and has great nightlife.
 On the other hand, I found Skopje to be the strangest city in the Balkans.
 The architecture, layout, and overall vibe is hard to explain but it just didn’t feel as cohesive and alive as Tirana was.

 Tirana also has better restaurants and we had great sushi and bagel sandwiches in the city, while nothing we ate in Skopje was memorable.

 Macedonia vs Albania Capital Cities Winner: Albania

 Next up is the food.
 While Skopje left me a bit disappointed the food in Lake Ohrid in Macedonia was phenomenal.
 Usually cities built for tourists are overpriced and the food is sub-par, but here that’s definitely not the case.

 In Albania, the food was also great.
 I’ve already sung Tirana’s praises and Theth National Park was the same.
-We spent three days in a homestay eating farm-fresh meals cooked with love by the family who owned it.
+We spent three days in an amazing homestay eating farm-fresh meals cooked with love by the family who owned it.
 Everything was so delicious I even made a photo diary of our food in Albania.